 Copying and Printing

 General information is available at the website overview of Computers, Printing, Scanning, Software, Technology Library.
-Further assistance is available, please inquire at the first-floor Circulation Desk.
+Further assistance is available, please inquire at the first-floor ASK Desk.

 Circulation@boisestate.edu – (208) 426-1204